Telecominfraproject/wlan-cloud-ucentralgw-ui/README.md

 Once the build is done, you can move the `build` folder on your server.

 ### Configuration
-You can use the config.json file in the solution's public directory to decide what the default gateway URL will be and also if the users are able to modify that URL at the login page.
+You must change the `config.json` file in `public` directory to point to your gateway URL.
+You may also limit the ability for users to change the default gateway.
+If you do not allow a gateway change, the gateway URL will not appear on the login screen.

-Here are the values that are present by default :
+Here are the current default values:
 ```
 {
   "DEFAULT_GATEWAY_URL": "https://ucentral.dpaas.arilia.com:16001",